 I believe in creating some pieces of art for your home yourself.
 It adds meaning to your home.
-I have a lot of cross-stitch pieces in our house; it is something I am good at and enjoy making.
+I have many cross-stitch pieces in our house; it is something I am good at and enjoy making.
 You can have a look at the designs I did for our youngest son’s room here.
-Cross stitch is not always budget-friendly (materials, cost of framing, time spent on design etc.); but for me, it is worth it.
+Cross stitch is not always budget-friendly (materials, cost of framing, time spent on design, etc.), but it is worth it for me.

 Birds Cross Stitch Designs for our Master Bedroom

-I embroidered this Lilac-breasted Roller but never had it framed and didn’t know what to do with the design until we got married and I started thinking about art to hang above our bed.
-I wanted two others to go with the Roller but could not find patterns that suited the idea I had.
+I embroidered this Lilac-breasted Roller but never had it framed and didn’t know what to do with the design until we got married, and I started thinking about art to hang above our bed.
+I wanted two others to go with the Roller but could not find patterns that suited my idea.
 So I made my own.
 I added a European Bee-eater and a Brown-hooded Kingfisher.
 T

 Goodbye for now!